ddev/ddev/docs/users/cli-usage.md

 ddev launch
 ```

-**On TYPO3 versions < 9 an install may fail if you use the https URL to install because the allowed proxy is not configured yet ("Trusted hosts pattern mismatch").
-Please use "http" instead of "https" for the URL while doing the install.**
+**Note**

-To connect to the database within the database container directly, please see the [developer tools page](developer-tools.md#using-development-tools-on-the-host-machine).
+On TYPO3 versions < 9 an install may fail if you use the https URL to install because the allowed proxy is not configured yet ("Trusted hosts pattern mismatch").
+Please use "http" instead of "https" for the URL while doing the install.

 #### TYPO3 Git Clone Example